 “When I was growing up, I didn’t see any meaningful representation of deaf people,” says Torin Early, Clarke alum and student at the University of Massachusetts Amherst.
 “Maybe I heard it mentioned as a joke in a TV show or in various lyrics in songs but never anything I specifically related to.
 Unfortunately, I haven’t seen a shift in this representation over time.
 While growing up there were no role models or mentors that were deaf.
 I had no one like me that I was able to look up to and learn from.
 I try to be a mentor to other deaf and hard of hearing people I come in contact with because I know it hasn’t always been easy.”
 (Read more about Torin.)

-Encouragingly, a 2020 study from the Geena Davis Institute on Gender in Media and USC Viterbi School of Engineering found that 8% of family films in 2019 featured a lead with a disability, which is a significant increase from the 1% featured throughout the preceding decade.
+Encouragingly, a 2020 study from the Geena Davis Institute and USC Viterbi School of Engineering found that 8% of family films in 2019 featured a lead with a different ability profile, which is a significant increase from the 1% featured throughout the preceding decade.

 Torin Early, Clarke alum and college student.
 READ MORE>